THE UNIVERSITY OF ALABAMA IN HUNTSVILLE

 The maintenance cycle for revision and update of the candidate list is normally 6 months.
 The dates of beginning a new recruiting cycle will be announced.
 You will be informed of the screening process dates.
 If you previously qualified and were not hired and wish to be considered as a candidate in the next cycle, you will be informed that a new recruitment is in process wherein you may reapply.
 You will again be given instructions for reapplying and given the opportunity to update all applicant information.

 If an applicant fails to achieve the minimum standard of any portion of the selection process, the applicant may reapply for consideration during the next recruitment cycle.

-If you have any questions, please contact the staff of the UAHuntsville Human Resources Office in person or at telephone number (256) 824-6545.
-Thank you for giving UAHuntsville the opportunity to consider your qualifications for employment as a police officer with UAHPD.
+If you have any questions, please contact the staff of the UAH Human Resources Office in person or at telephone number (256) 824-6545.
+Thank you for giving UAH the opportunity to consider your qualifications for employment as a police officer with UAHPD.

 UAH Police Officer Application Supplemental Form